DQL VS Other Query Languages¶

 # DQL

-show_object_source() # View object classification list
+show_object_source() # View list of object classes

-show_logging_source() # View log classification list
+show_logging_source() # View list of log classes

 Summary¶